Civil Engineer Resume Format

 Use with Caution

-Pro Tip: Over 75% of engineering firms use ATS to screen resumes.
-The reverse chronological format offers the best ATS compatibility, making it the safest option for your civil engineer resume format.
+Pro Tip: Most top construction firms use ATS to filter applications.
+The reverse chronological format ensures maximum ATS compatibility, making it the safest option for your civil engineer resume format.

 Ideal Resume Structure for a Civil Engineer